 When they began to bring data back from these tapes, they quickly realized that striping their data created a million-piece jigsaw puzzle that was nearly impossible to reconstruct.
 In the end, they couldn’t find all the tapes necessary to put together this “puzzle.”

 3. Data backup is only the first chapter

-c) Creating a programmatic approach to recovery by arming yourself with the right people, right processes, and right tools, and making sure they’re all available at the right time.
+- c) Creating a programmatic approach to recovery by arming yourself with the right people, processes, and tools and making sure they’re all available at the right time.